aiadvocates/pytorchblitz/build-model/model.md

-# Build Model
+# Build the Model

-Now that the data has been loaded and transformed we can now build the model.
-There are many different way to sculp your model <!--stuff about building models here-->
+The data has been loaded and transformed we can now build the model.
+We will leverage [torch.nn](https://pytorch.org/docs/stable/nn.html) predefined layers that Pytorch has that can both simplify our code, and  make it faster.

-In the below example, for our FashionMNIT image dataset, we are using a `Sequential` conntainer from class [torch.nn.Sequential](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html).
-Modules will be added to it in the order they are passed in.
-We will break down each of these steps and the why below.
+In the below example, for our FashionMNIT image dataset, we are using a `Sequential` container from class [torch.nn.Sequential](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html).
+The neural network modules layers will be added to it in the order they are passed in.
+We will break down each of these step below.

 Full Section Example: